ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/client-diversity/index.md

 ---

-The behaviour of an Ethereum node is controlled by the client software it runs.
+The behavior of an Ethereum node is controlled by the client software it runs.
 There are several production-level Ethereum clients, each one developed and maintained in different languages by separate teams.
 The clients are built to a common spec that ensures the clients seamlessly communicate with each other and have the same functionality and provide an equivalent user experience.
-However, at the moment the distribution of clients across nodes is not even enough to realise this network fortification to its full potential.
+However, at the moment the distribution of clients across nodes is not even enough to realize this network fortification to its full potential.
 Ideally, users divide roughly equally across the various clients to bring as much client diversity as possible to the network.

 ## Prerequisites {#prerequisites}